protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ### 2. Send a minting transaction

 Once we have the metadata from uploading to NFT.storage, we will have to send a transaction to mint the token on Flow with the metadata.
-Let's fill up the `mintPet` function.
+Let's fill in the `mintPet` function.

 ```js
 import * as fcl from '@onflow/fcl';